-A tooth or dental abscess occurs when a bacterial infection leads to the formation of a pocket of pus.
+A tooth or dental abscess occurs when a bacterial infection forms of a pocket of pus.

 Abscesses occur at different locations of the tooth, including: